Chawton House: The house

-John Knight served as MP for Lymington from 1593 to 1597 and High Sheriff of Hampshire for 1609–10.
-The house passed down in the family until the male line failed with the death of Sir Richard Knight, after which it was devised to a relative by marriage, Richard Martin, who thereupon changed his name to Knight.
+John Knight served as MP for Lymington from 1593 to 1597 and was High Sheriff of Hampshire for 1609–10.

+The house then passed down the family until the male line died out with the death of Sir Richard Knight.
+After this, it was passed to a relative by marriage, Richard Martin, who changed his name to Knight (possibly having to change his name to gain the inheritance).

 It then passed to Thomas Brodnax, a relative, who did the same.
-His son, Thomas Knight, died childless and bequeathed the house to his distant relative Edward Austen, the elder brother of Jane Austen, who also added Knight to his name.
-It then descended in that last Knight family until inherited in poor condition by Richard Knight in 1987, who sold it in 1992.
+His son, Thomas Knight, died childless and bequeathed the house to his relative (and adopted son) Edward Austen, the elder brother of Jane Austen, who also added Knight to his name.

+The estate then continued in the Knight family until inherited by Richard Knight in 1987.

+The house was then in poor condition and Richard Knight sold it in 1992.

+The house is in 275 acre of Hampshire countryside, and after extensive refurbishment is now open to visitors, for conferences, a venue for weddings, and has also been used for some films.

+The Church

+Between the house and the public road is St Nicholas church.

+The present building dates from 1872 but an inscription states that a church has been on this site since 1289 (see the drawing at the beginning of this entry which includes both the house and church before the 1871 fire).
+It also states that the main part of the present structure was funded by Sir Arthur Blomfield after a fire in 1871.

+In the churchyard are the graves of Cassandra Austen (elder sister of the novelist Jane Austen) and their mother.

-The library
+The Library

 In 1992 a 125-year lease on the house was purchased for £1.25 million by a foundation established by Sandra Lerner and Leonard Bosack, co-founders of Cisco Systems.

-Opened in 2003, it has a collection of over 9,000 books together with related original manuscripts.
-The library works in partnership with the University of Southampton, and provides an important resource for the university's MA in 18th Century Study.
+The Library was opened in 2003 to specialist scholars.
+It has a collection of over 9,000 books together with related original manuscripts.

+The Library works in partnership with the University of Southampton, and provides an important resource for the university's MA in 18th Century Study.

-In 2015 the house opened to visitors (not only scholars).
-In 2016 Lerner resigned from the board and her foundation has since directed its funds to other projects.
+In 2015 the house opened to general visitors in addition to specialist scholars.

+In 2016 Lerner left the board and the foundation now includes other projects.

-The Library is now The Centre for the Study of Early Women's Writing, 1600–1830.
+The Library is now 'The Centre for the Study of Early Women's Writing, 1600–1830'.

 Women Writers

 Chawton House Library is an independent research library and study centre which focuses on women's writing in English from 1600 to 1830.
 The library's main aim is to promote and facilitate study in the field of early women's writing.
+This library was created by Ms Sandy Lerner in the late 1990's, in remembrance of the writing legacy Jane Austen has provided for other women writers.

 Below is a list of some of the female authors whose works are to be found at the Library.
 The full on-line catalogue is searchable, and can be accessed via the Chawton House website.